cheind/py-globalflow/README.md

 # **py-globalflow**
 Pure Python implementation of _Global Data Association for MOT Tracking using Network Flows_ (zhang2008global) with minor tweaks.

+Features
+- **Problem agnostic**: No restrictions are set on the type of observations.
+Related probabilities are computed from callable functions that return log-probabilities of specific events.
+- **Occlusions**: Short term occlusions can be handled by enabling short-cut connections between flow nodes (see remarks below).
+- **Plotting**: Helpers for plotting the flow graph and any solution.

 ## Example
 ```python
 import matplotlib.pyplot as plt